Charabanc: History

+Motorized charabancs

 Before the First World War, motor charabancs were used mainly for day trips, as they were not comfortable enough for longer journeys, and were largely replaced by motor buses in the 1920s.

 The charabanc of the 1920s tended to last only a few years.
 It was normal at the time for the body to be built separately from the motor chassis, and some were fitted in summer only; a second goods body would be fitted in its place in winter to keep the vehicle occupied.

 Charabancs were normally open-top, with a large canvas folding hood stowed at the rear in case of rain, much like a convertible motor car.
 If rain started, this had to be pulled into position, a very heavy task, and it was considered honourable for the male members of the touring party to assist in getting it into position.
 The side windows would be of mica (a thin layer of quartz-like stone).

 The charabanc offered little or no protection to the passengers in the event of an overturning accident, they had a high centre of gravity when loaded (and particularly if overloaded), and they often traversed the steep and winding roads leading to the coastal villages popular with tourists.
 These factors led to fatal accidents, which contributed to their early demise.